Stocks in cautious ranges ahead of China data, trade talk hopes fade

 “The markets have realized that the news on trade is going to swing back and forth.
 I wouldn’t be surprised if there is more weakness in China’s economy.
 I would want to see several months of improvement before I saw we’ve reached the bottom.”

-U.S. stock futures ESc1 fell 0.04% in Asia on Thursday after the S&P 500 .SPX eked out a 0.07% gain on Wednesday and closed at a record high, helped by a surge in Walt Disney Co (DIS.N) shares.
+U.S. stock futures fell 0.04% in Asia on Thursday after the S&P 500 eked out a 0.07% gain on Wednesday and closed at a record high, helped by a surge in Walt Disney Co shares.

 U.S. stocks have climbed to record levels recently, fuelled by interest rate cuts, positive earnings, and signs the economy is bottoming out, but doubts about progress in U.S.-China trade negotiations remain a huge risk to financial markets and global growth.